This game is designed to help new classmates to get to know each other's names, while playing, in the first lesson.

 Immediate Preparation: Not required.

 How to Play.
-Player A comes to the front of the class, introduces himself/herself and spells out his/her name.
-Then the other children take turns to give him/her Native American names, which usually consist of an adjective and a noun.
+First Player A comes to the front of the class, introduces himself/herself and spells out his/her name.
+Next the other players take it in turns to give him/her Native American names, which usually consist of an adjective and a noun.
 Both of them should begin with the same letter as Player A's name.
 The game may start like this:

 You: What's your name?